 - 4.4.1 New CIRB members participate in a telephone orientation session that covers the structure and mandate of the CIRB, the Belmont Report, and the applicable Federal regulations.
-Records of attendance at the telephone orientation session are maintained by the CIRB Operations Office. - 4.4.2 New CIRB members are required to receive training on the internetenhanced conference call system called ePanel[©] which is used for most CIRB meetings. - 4.4.3 Each CIRB member is required to complete the Web-based modules on human subjects protections provided through the CITI Program and provide written verification of training completion to the CIRB Operations Office.
-The CITI training must be maintained with training occurring every two years. - 4.4.4 New CIRB members will be provided with the following: - 4.4.4.1 CIRB Orientation Packet; - 4.4.4.2 CIRB Standard Operating Procedures; - 4.4.4.3 Institutional Review Board Member Handbook, R.J.
-Amdur (Ed.) and: - 4.4.4.4 Any other related materials deemed necessary by the Head, CIRB Initiative; the CIRB Contracting Officer Representative; and the CIRB Operations Office. - 4.4.5 New CIRB members observe at least one CIRB meeting before serving on the CIRB unless the members are to serve on a new CIRB which has not yet met. - 4.4.6 New CIRB members cannot serve on the CIRB until all training requirements have been completed.
+Records of attendance at the telephone orientation session are maintained by the CIRB Operations Office. - 4.4.2 New CIRB members are required to receive training on the internetenhanced conference call system called ePanel[®] which is used for most CIRB meetings. - 4.4.3 Each CIRB member is required to complete the Web-based modules on human subjects protections provided through the CITI Program and provide written verification of training completion to the CIRB Operations Office.
+The CITI training must be repeated every two years. - 4.4.4 New CIRB members cannot serve on the CIRB until all training requirements have been completed. - 4.4.5 New CIRB members will be provided with the following: - 4.4.4.1 CIRB Orientation Packet: - 4.4.4.2 CIRB Standard Operating Procedures and; - 4.4.4.3 Any other related materials deemed necessary by the Head of Strategy and Operations; the CIRB Contracting Officer Representative; and the CIRB Operations Office.

-- 4.4.7 All CIRB members are invited to attend in-person training and education sessions when arranged by the NCI and the CIRB Operations Office.
-Content and attendance is appropriately documented.
-Regular attendance is expected.
+- 4.4.6 New CIRB members observe at least one CIRB meeting before serving on the CIRB unless the members are to serve on a new CIRB which has not yet met. - 4.4.7 All CIRB members are expected to attend in-person training and education sessions when arranged by the NCI and the CIRB Operations Office.
+Regular attendance is expected and the content and attendance is documented.
 CIRB members who cannot attend will be provided with materials to review.
 The training sessions may also include presentations on special topics that are intended to provide the CIRB members a better understanding of NCI-sponsored clinical trial development and management processes, regulatory issues, or current topics of debate in IRB forums.
-Topics may include ethical, scientific, and/or operational issues. - 4.4.8 The Chairs of each CIRB consider the training needs of their respective members and may suggest appropriate topics for training. - 4.4.9 The CIRB Operations Office monitors recent developments in ethics and research and distributes information to CIRB members on an ongoing basis to keep the CIRB informed of current events. - 4.4.10 Special training sessions are scheduled by the CIRB Operations Office and held as needed. - 4.4.11 Training may also occur during convened CIRB meetings, when appropriate. - 4.4.12 The CIRB Operations Office tracks all training for CIRB members. - 4.5 Attendance Requirements - 4.5.1 CIRB members are expected to attend all CIRB meetings. - 4.6 Appointment and Duties of the Chair and Vice Chair - 4.6.1 The Chair and Vice Chair of each CIRB is appointed by the Head, CIRB Initiative for a term of two years. - 4.6.2 The CIRB Chair is a voting member of the CIRB and presides over each CIRB meeting. - 4.6.3 If the Chair is absent, the CIRB Vice Chair serves as the acting Chair and assumes all responsibilities and obligations of the Chair.
+Topics may include ethical, scientific, and/or operational issues. - 4.4.8 The Chairs of each CIRB consider the training needs of their respective members and may suggest appropriate topics for training. - 4.4.9 The CIRB Operations Office monitors recent developments in ethics and research and distributes information to CIRB members on an ongoing basis to keep the CIRB informed of current events. - 4.4.10 Special training sessions are scheduled by the CIRB Operations Office and held as needed. - 4.4.11 Training will occur during convened CIRB meetings monthly. - 4.4.12 The CIRB Operations Office tracks all training for CIRB members. - 4.5 Attendance Requirements - 4.5.1 CIRB members are expected to attend all CIRB meetings. - 4.6 Appointment and Duties of the Chair and Vice Chair - 4.6.1 The Chair and Vice Chair of each CIRB is appointed by the Head of Strategy and Operations for a term of three years. - 4.6.2 The CIRB Chair is a voting member of the CIRB and presides over each CIRB meeting. - 4.6.3 If the Chair is absent, the CIRB Vice Chair serves as the acting Chair and assumes all responsibilities and obligations of the Chair.
 In the event neither the Chair nor the Vice Chair is available to preside over a specific meeting, the Chair will designate another CIRB member of the CIRB to serve as the acting Chair for that meeting.